 We have a robust collection procedure ensuring prompt payment of service charges; however, we do recognise that occasionally we will experience collection issues.
 Providing we have exhausted our internal procedures we would look to recover service charges with the use of a third-party debt collection service.

 It depends on the regulations stipulated within your lease as to whether a reserve or sinking fund can be legally collected.
 However, we would generally support this as a measure of good management.

 How often will you visit the development?

 It depends on the size of the property and the requirements of the client.
-Properties with a small number of units under 30 would typically receive a minimum of quarterly visits.
-However, larger properties may require monthly visits.
+Properties with a small number of units under 30 would typically receive either 6 monthly or quarterly visits.
+Larger properties would typically require monthly visits.
 In any case, your specific requirement can be discussed.

 How do you select and monitor contractors?